 Becoming a distribution and education program

-The Safe Riders Program is currently accepting applications for the Child Safety Seat Distribution and Education Program through July 1, 2013.
+The Safe Riders Program is not currently accepting applications for the Child Safety Seat Distribution and Education Program.
+The next opportunity to apply to become a distribution and education program will be in Spring 2015.
 Applications will be screened for the following:

 - Applying organizations must have at least one Child Passenger Safety Technician (CPST) on staff.
 The CPST must serve as the primary or secondary contact.
 The technician number must be provided with the application.
 For information on the certification process, please visit http://cert.safekids.org/.